Telenav/open-source-spec/osrm/doc/weight_and_duration_calculation_in_osrm.md

         //[Jay]  since no other parameters pass in. scripting_environment.ProcessTurn(extraction_turn);

-        //[Jay] HIGHLIGHT: same as before, scale the weight/duration value by multiply 10 node_duration_penalty = extraction_turn.duration * 10;
+        //[Jay] HIGHLIGHT: same as before, scale the weight/duration value by multiply 10, because it will use 100ms as unit for them. node_duration_penalty = extraction_turn.duration * 10;
         node_weight_penalty = extraction_turn.weight * weight_multiplier;
     }